demisto/content/Packs/MicrosoftGraphUser/Integrations/MicrosoftGraphUser/README.md

 </ol>
 </div>

-<h2>Use a self deployed Azure application</h2>
+<h2>Use a Self-Deployed Azure Application</h2>
-<p>To use a self configured Azure application, a new Azure App Registration should be added in the Azure Portal.
-To add such registration, refer to the following Microsoft article:
+<p>To use a self-configured Azure application, a need to add a new Azure App Registration in the Azure Portal.
+To add the registration, refer to the following Microsoft article:
 <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app">https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app</a></p>
-<p>The Tenant ID, Client ID and Client secret are needed for the integration.
+<p>The Tenant ID, Client ID, and Client secret are required for the integration.
-To configure the integration in Demisto to use the application, place those parameters in the following manner (instead of you received from the admin consent in the current doc):
+To configure the integration in Demisto to use the application, place those parameters in the following manner (instead of how you received them from the admin consent in the current doc):
 <p>ID - Client ID<br>
 Token - Tenant ID<br>
 Key - Client Secret</p></p>